 Updated October 2020 to remain up to date and accurate.

 I receive many questions about how to make olive oil at home.
-So we have decided to perform a DIY experiment at home and show the results of the olive oil production process at-home environment.
+So I have decided to perform a DIY experiment at home and show the results of the olive oil production process at-home environment.

-Here I will share with you the olive oil extraction process step by step using kitchen tools and give you useful tips on how to make Kalamata olive oil at home which is one of the best olive oils in the world.
+Here I will share with you the olive oil extraction process step by step using kitchen tools and give you useful tips on how to make olive oil at home which is one of the best olive oils in the world.
 Without further ado, let us, deep-dive, into your own olive oil-making process.

 - ½ cup or around 80 ml of room temperature (25C) filtered water

-Indeed, you don’t need any fancy kitchen tools for oil processing in your kitchen.
+Great news, you don’t need any fancy kitchen tools for oil processing in your kitchen.
 The most important is an olive pitter and a blender or mixer.
 Thus, the rest of the kitchen appliances you can mix and match with what you already have in place.

-However, olive oil made from ripe Kalamata olives has more health benefits comparing to green unripe olives.
+However, olive oil made from ripe olives has more health benefits comparing to green unripe olives.
 Consequently, olive oil from ripe olives keeps higher properties in nutrition and vitamins.
 No difference in taste though, just ripe olives produce golden-green oil.

-Of course, you can use other Mediterranean countries olives, but Kalamata olives are known due to their high level of nutrition and vitamins.
+Of course, you can use other Mediterranean countries’ olives, but Kalamata olives are known due to their high level of nutrition and vitamins.